 25. Hire the right people

 Ideas themselves are not worth much- it is the people behind them that matter most.
 So if you have got people onboard who do not share the same vision- change them.
-To build an ‘A-grade’ business, you need to surround yourself with ‘A-grade’ players.
+You need to hire an ‘A-grade’ team, you need to surround yourself with ‘A-grade’ players.

 26. Sell your product in an unfinished state